rofgh/ur_to_sr_mapping/README.md

 ***

 ### ind_variables.py
-Contains all the limited lists of forces, language families, URs to map if for the respective False arguments given to parent.py, and the list of licit SRs to test against the output SRs after the mapping is complete.
+Contains all the limited lists of forces, language families, URs to map if the respective False arguments are given to parent.py; and the list of licit SRs to test against the output SRs after the mapping is complete.

 ### various.py
 This script contains a range of smaller functions, which don't seem to have a better place to be brought together